harada-toshi/pgaudit/README.md

 ## Authors

-The PostgreSQL Audit Extension is based on the pgaudit project at https://github.com/2ndQuadrant authored by Abhijit Menon-Sen and Ian Barwick.
-Further development has been done by David Steele.
+The PostgreSQL Audit Extension is based on the [2ndQuadrant](http://www.2ndquadrant.com) [pgaudit project](https://github.com/2ndQuadrant/pgaudit) authored by Simon Riggs, Abhijit Menon-Sen, and Ian Barwick and submitted as an extension to PostgreSQL core.
+Additional development has been done by David Steele of [Crunchy Data Solutions](http://www.crunchydata.com).